Best Practices

 As an example, say you identify your firm's top needs as case management and electronic payments.
 You can implement an integrated cloud-based system with MyCase and LawPay.

-MyCase is a full-featured, cloud-based case management solution.
+MyCase is a full-featured, cloud-based legal practice management solution for lawyers and law firms.
 The application digitizes case management and key operations, including client intake, time and expense tracking, billing, financial reporting, and document management.
 You also gain the efficiencies and benefits of cloud storage, including document collaboration and remote access to case files, documents, and templates.

 MyCase and LawPay are both fully managed solutions, which means you don't have to maintain or configure a server, or implement software and security patches.